 Misconception # 3: It Has to Happen All at Once

-But I found that weaning gently and very sloooooooowly was absolutely the easiest and least stressful for me and my kid.
+But I found that weaning gently (and sloooooooowly) was the easiest and least stressful for me and my kid.
 It happened so slowly and so gradually in fact that my daughter didn’t really ever realize that her last breastfeed had come and gone (I didn’t really, either).

 I used the techniques suggested in The Womanly Art of Breastfeeding*, cutting one or two feeds per day at a time, letting a couple of weeks go by, then cutting another.
 Eventually we were nursing once a day before bed.
 Then we were nursing once every three days, then once a week, etc. until we were done.